msm-code/ghidralib/README.md

 - they are always just there, in the `.raw` property.
 For example `instruction.raw` is a Ghidra Instruction object, similarly `function.raw` is a Ghidra Function.
-So you can do the routine stuff in ghidralib, and fall back to Java if something is not implemented - like in the [SwitchOverride](./examples/SwitchOverride.py) example.
+So you can do the routine stuff in ghidralib, and fall back to Java if something is not implemented in ghidralib.

 ## Learn more